Did you recently get hit with a speeding ticket in Goldsboro, Kinston or a nearby area in North Carolina? You may be wondering whether you should:

 If you collect 12 points over a three-year period, the DMV can suspend your license.

-For this reason, it may be in your best interest to contact Strickland, Agner & Associates to learn about other options that may be available to you.
+For this reason, it may be in your best interest to contact Strickland Agner Pittman to learn about other options that may be available to you.

 Should You Deny Guilt and Fight the Speeding Ticket?